 As we age, we see more and more healthcare providers.
 All of these providers need to know about a client’s condition and updates such as a new medication or diagnosis.
 Let us communicate those changes to your doctors and other professionals so everyone remains on the same page and services are utilized appropriately.

 Medications can be confusing such as when to take them and potential side effects.
-Our registered nurses help our clients plan when and how to take their medications.
-We work with our clients to create a Medication Administration Record (MAR) tailored to their needs and utilize different technologies to ensure that all medications are taken safely.
+Our nurses help our clients plan when and how to safely take their medications.
+We work with our clients to create a Medication Administration Record (MAR) tailored to their needs and utilize different technologies to ensure all medications are taken safely.

 It’s difficult to find a provider or a long-term care facility that will exceed all of your expectations.
 Our network of providers and facilities are liked and trusted by our clients.

 Senior care often means preparing for rapidly changing needs.
 Planning for safety, caregiver, preventative care needs and changes in condition are integral to living a healthy and fulfilling life.
 Our team works proactively to address these concerns.

 Whether it is preparing to leave rehabilitation, moving to an assisted living community, managing a new diagnosis, or initiating palliative or hospice care, we are here to assist the client with these transitions.
 This may entail ensuring referrals are in place for services such as physical therapy, occupational therapy, or speech therapy.
 This can also involve obtaining durable medical equipment (e.g. wheelchair, shower chair), supporting changes to the home to address safety concerns, or working with caregiver management for a safe transition to home.

 Between work, family obligations, or distance, staying current on a loved one’s condition and needs can be difficult.
 We work with families so that they remain involved and know the details of their loved one’s health and well-being.